leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Landed as an implementation specialized for `eslint-plugin-jsdoc`
   - Provide a few kinds of runtime methods for each usecase
-- But burned out after implementing 18 rules 😶‍🌫️
+- But burned out after implementing 18 rules... 😶‍🌫️
   - [☂️ eslint-plugin-jsdoc · Issue #1170 · oxc-project/oxc](https://github.com/oxc-project/oxc/issues/1170)

 IMPORTANT: After that, my use of JSDoc TS drastically decreased. 🙊